Fragtality/PilotsDeck/Integrations/Fenix A320/Readme.md

 - Uses the Fonts from FSLabs - you have to costumize all Actions yourself if you don't have them installed.
 Sorry! :/
 - Just double-click on the Profiles to add them to your StreamDeck Software
 - Place the Lua-Files in your FSUIPC7 Folder (the Folder where your FSUIPC7.ini is located)
+- The cameras.cfg is optional (for the Views via vJoy-Driver Buttons)!
+If you want to use it: %appdata%\Microsoft Flight Simulator\SimObjects\Airplanes\FNX320
 - Either start the Scripts (Auto + Sync) manually ...
 - ... or add them as Auto-Scripts to your FSUIPC7.ini.
 Start MSFS/FSUIPC7 once so the Files are added (if you're not familiar with adding them manually).
 Then add the following to your FSUIPC7.ini:<br/>
 ```